Long time waiting and a late minute email from Samai last Sunday made me take the decision to go to Moon Island in Titicaca Lake, Bolivia.

 I wanted to go to that island long time ago, but it was very difficult.
 There are no boats to go to that place and if one wants to go there, one needs to take a private boat in Copacabana which is very expensive for local visitors.

 As soon as we got off the boat we went our home where we stayed two nights.
 In the picture you can see the wooden bridge to enter the house.
 This part of the island has neither electricity nor water.
 Felix went to the lake and took some water for us.
 The lake was not very far from the house but it was a bit difficult to carry water from there.
 Hortencia, wife of Felix, gave us candles but we also made a fire.
+We decided to take a walk around the island.
+The beach was full of stones.
+If some day you decide to visit this place, be prepared to walk on different sizes of stones, small, big and huge ones.
+There is no sand there, only stones.

 Moon Island is the place where the most beautiful and intelligent women during Inca period used to live.
 Men were not allowed in this place.
 Felix told me that the original name of the island was Khoya Huata, which means the place of the queen.
 It is also called Ajlla Wasi, the house of the chosen women.
 It is said that during Inca period, authorities used to choose the most beautiful female children from all the Empire to be taken to Ajlla Wasi, in order to learn how to knit the most delicate clothes and prepare chicha.
 Chicha was made of maís and was used in rituals and special events.